Schlorchi00/AHP_Paper/README.md

     * Threshold: Set a threshold value after which all parameters will be 0.
 E.g. in case of diameter, +- 5cm from optimal

 ## Calculating a tree
+Example script is provided [here](./scripts/test_ahp.py) and can be run for example with the following command:
+`pyhon scripts/test_ahp.py --i data/scenario_1_a/tree/meaningfulness`
-Example script is provided [here](./scripts/test_ahp.py) The only parameter is an input directory, from which the tree structure will be set up.
-The script runs four steps including consistency checks
+The only parameter is an input directory, from which the tree structure will be set up.
+The script runs four steps including consistency checks.

 1. Reading a tree from a directory structure.
 This checks for directory and spreadsheet naming conventions
 2. Preparing a tree from the structure provided in the previous steps